rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/java.md

 render_features: 'custom-terminals'
 ---

-Make sure your system meets the [minimum requirements](/rsk/node/install/requirements/) before installing RSK nodes on it.
+Make sure your system meets the [minimum requirements](/rsk/node/install/requirements/) before installing Rootstock nodes on it.

 You also need to install [Java 8 JDK](https://www.java.com/download/).